Lp1807/Lp1807/README.md

 ## Hi there 👋

-HI I'm Luca, a Computer Scientist with a passion for ML and CyberSecurity.
+Hi, I'm Luca, a Computer Scientist who likes working on challenging projects, with a focus on Machine Learning

-- 🏫 I’m currently studying Engineering of Computing Systems at Politecnico di Milano.
+- 🎓 Currently pursuing a Master's degree in *Computer Science and Engineering* at Politecnico di Milano.
-- 👯 Always happy to collaborate on dope/impactful projects
+- ⭐ Passionate about software development, AI, and solving real-world problems through technology.

 <!--